MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 ## Prerequisites

-To assess your IoT workload using the tenets in the Microsoft Azure Well-Architected Framework, complete the assessment.
+To assess your IoT workload based on the principles described in the Microsoft Azure Well-Architected Framework, complete the assessment:

 <!-- TODO: add link to assessment -->

-After you complete the assessment, this guide helps you address the key areas that surfaced for your solution.
+After you complete the assessment, this guide helps you address the key cost optimization recommendations identified for your solution.

 ## Principles